bessagroup/CRATE/docs/source/rst_doc_files/advanced_usage/interface_dns_solver.rst

                    raise RuntimeError('Unknown homogenization-based multi-scale '
                                       'method.')

-* **Step 5** - Perform the complete implementation of the new DNS multi-scale method in :code:`new_dns_method.py` by developing the class :code:`NewDNSMethod` and implementing the abstract methods (look for the @abstractmethod decorator) established by the DNS multi-scale method interface (:py:class:`~crate.clustering.solution.dnshomogenization.DNSHomogenizationMethod`).
+* **Step 5** - Perform the complete implementation of the new DNS multi-scale method in :code:`new_dns_method.py` by developing the class :code:`NewDNSMethod` and implementing the abstract methods (look for the @abstractmethod decorator) established by the DNS multi-scale method interface (:py:class:`~cratepy.clustering.solution.dnshomogenization.DNSHomogenizationMethod`).

 ----

 Recommendations
 ---------------

-* If you are not familiar with the implementation of a DNS multi-scale method in CRATE, it is **recommended** that you first take a look into the implementation of the DNS multi-scale methods already available (:py:mod:`crate.clustering.solution`).
+* If you are not familiar with the implementation of a DNS multi-scale method in CRATE, it is **recommended** that you first take a look into the implementation of the DNS multi-scale methods already available (:py:mod:`cratepy.clustering.solution`).
 The implementation of these DNS multi-scale methods follows the steps previously outlined and are fully documented;